 Shawafas (witches) are still very often consulted in matters of marriages, love and health issues.

-Morocco facts – Geography
+Facts about Morocco Geography

 Morocco is separated by only 8 miles from Europe, across the Strait of Gibraltar.
 On a clear day, you can see Spain while you are sipping coffee in a coffee shop in Tangier.